siva05-orbit/Customer-Churn-Prediction-using-CHAID-and-Logistic-Regression/README.md

 Predicting customer churn using a hybrid approach that combines CHAID (Chi-square Automatic Interaction Detection) for rule-based insights and Logistic Regression for probabilistic prediction.
 Includes full EDA, model evaluation (ROC, Lift, and Gains charts), and interpretable business insights for retention strategy.

-# Customer Churn Prediction using CHAID and Logistic Regression

-This project predicts customer churn using both statistical and machine learning methods.
-It combines **CHAID rule induction** for interpretable decision rules and **Logistic Regression** for accurate churn probability estimation.
-The analysis is performed on a telecom churn dataset and includes complete visualization, evaluation, and deployment steps.

----

 ##  Project Overview

 - **Objective:** Identify key factors influencing customer churn and build a predictive model for retention strategy.